neondatabase/website/content/docs/manage/overview.md

 ## Projects

 A project is the top-level object in the Neon object hierarchy.
 It is a container for all other objects, with the exception of API keys, which are global.
-Branches and endpoints belong to a project.
+Branches and compute endpoints belong to a project.
 A Neon project defines the region where project resources reside.
 A Neon account can have multiple projects, but tier limits define the number of projects per Neon account.
 For more information, see [Manage projects](/docs/manage/projects).

 ## Branches

 Data resides in a branch.
 Each Neon project has a root branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and users.
 Tier limits define the number of branches you can create in a project and the amount of data per branch.
 For more information, see [Manage branches](/docs/manage/branches).

-## Endpoints
+## Compute endpoint

-An endpoint is a compute resource associated with a branch.
-A read-write endpoint is created for a project's root branch by default.
-You can choose whether or not to create an endpoint when creating a branch.
-To connect to a database that resides in a branch, you must connect via an endpoint that is associated with the branch.
-Tier limits define the number of endpoints per project and the resources (vCPUs and RAM) available to an endpoint.
-For more information, see [Manage endpoints](/docs/manage/endpoints).
+A compute endpoint is a compute resource associated with a branch.
+A read-write compute endpoint is created for a project's primary branch by default.
+You can choose whether or not to create a compute endpoint when creating a branch.
+To connect to a database that resides in a branch, you must connect via a compute endpoint that is associated with the branch.
+Tier limits define the the resources (vCPUs and RAM) available to a compute endpoint.
+For more information, see [Manage compute endpoints](/docs/manage/endpoints).

 ## Users